ON THE TOPIC SKIN - COLLAGEN

 Noticeable all over the body

 Decreased collagen production in the skin is quickly apparent.
 The changes in the face are naturally particularly noticeable.
-But the neck, décolleté, back of the hands and upper arms are also often affected by a decline in elasticity.
-In addition to a limited regenerative capacity of the cells, the reduction of the subcutaneous fat layer plays an important role.
+But the neck, décolleté, back of the hands and upper arms are also often affected by this visible effects.
+The middle layer of skin (dermis) is particularly important because it contains a lot of collagen and hyaluronic acid (hyaluron).
+Collagen forms the basic structure of the network (matrix) in the deep layers of skin, which is crucial for the appearance, tone and elasticity of the skin and connective tissue.

 Hormonal changes